-In the event that CAPS Care would need to close midday due to an emergency, the Director or Coordinator will call parents individually to notify them of our closing so that the children can be picked up as quickly as possible.
+In the event that CAPS Care would need to close midday due to an emergency, the Director and staff will send an email and call parents individually to notify them of our closing so that the children can be picked up as quickly as possible.
 The staff will maintain all state regulated ratios and group sizes until all of the children in our care have been safely picked up from the center.